dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 }
 ```

 As always, we import our dependencies.
 We need our new `DinosService` and `Dino` model.
+Then we need to provide our `DinosService` in the `@Component`'s `providers` array.

-Then we'll implement the functionality to use the Dinos service.
-We'll declare that the `dinos` property should be of type `Dino[]` (a collection of items matching the `Dino` model).
+Then we'll implement the functionality to use this service.
+We'll declare that the `dinos` property should be of type `Dino[]` (an array of items matching the `Dino` model).
 We'll also create an `error` boolean property.
 We'll add the `private dinosService: DinosService` to the constructor parameters.

-We can then write the `getDinos()` method to subscribe to the `getAllDinos$` observable and assign the response to the `this.dinos` property.
+We can then write the `getDinos()` method to subscribe to the `getAllDinos$()` observable and assign the response to the `dinos` property.
 In the function for error handling, we'll set the `error` property to true.

-Finally, we'll call the `this.getDinos()` method in our `ngOnInit()` function.
+Finally, we'll call the `getDinos()` method in our `ngOnInit()` function.

 ### Display a List of Dinosaurs

 We now have dinosaur data available, we just need to render it in the `home.component.html` template.
-We'll start by displaying it in a very simple unordered list.
-We also want to add an error to show if something goes wrong retrieving data from the API:
+We'll start by displaying it in a simple unordered list.
+We also want to show an error if something goes wrong retrieving data from the API:

 {% highlight html %}
 {% raw %}